mattrussi/gitlab-com-runbooks/docs/postgres-dr-delayed/postgres-dr-replicas.md

 gcloud --project $project compute instances start $instance --zone $zone
 ```

-- If you're using a snapshot from a Patroni host, you'll have to do the following:
+- If you're using a snapshot from a Patroni host, then SSH to `$instance` and do the following:

     1. Ensure Postgres is not running: